cjavad/node-db/README.md

 puts db.get("/")
 ```

-You get the point, my goal is to create an fast, awsome to use secure database with an easy api for quick hobby projects that need a database but not as complex as lets say mongodb. i choose to build an NoSql document based database based on JSON which is quite a standard (see my [stackoverflow](https://stackoverflow.com/users/8157440/javad?tab=profile) profile for the joke).
+You get the point, my goal is to create an flexible, awsome to use secure database with an easy api for quick hobby projects that need a database but not as complex as lets say mongodb. i choose to build an NoSql document based database based on JSON which is quite a standard (see my [stackoverflow](https://stackoverflow.com/users/8157440/javad?tab=profile) profile for the joke).

 ## License